mwbowers/mwbowers.github.io/reference/datagate-client/structure-type-class.md

 Any public static (Shared) members of this type are safe for multithreaded operations.
 Any instance members are not guaranteed to be thread safe.
 ## Remarks

 iSeries programs can be defined to accept parameters in the form of data structures.
-These can be modeled in DCS using the **StructureType** class.
+These can be modeled in DG using the **StructureType** class.
 The members of the data structure described with **StructureType** are composed of contained [ProgParmType](prog-parm-type-class.html) and/or **StructureType** objects.

 As with simple parameter types, structured types may be described to be scalar or vector parameters.
 Vectors are single-dimension arrays or "multiple-occurrence" types.